WordPress/gutenberg/packages/block-editor/src/components/dimension-control/README.md

 } );
 ```

-_Note:_ it is recommend to partially apply the value of the Block attribute to be updated (eg: `paddingSize`, `marginSize`...etc) to your callback functions.
-This avoids the need to unecessarily couple the component to the Block attribute schema.
+_Note:_ it is recommended to partially apply the value of the Block attribute to be updated (eg: `paddingSize`, `marginSize`...etc) to your callback functions.
+This avoids the need to unnecessarily couple the component to the Block attribute schema.

-_Note:_ by default if you do not provide an initial `currentSize` prop for the current dimension value, then no value will be selected (ie: there is no default dimension set).
+_Note:_ by default, if you do not provide an initial `currentSize` prop for the current dimension value, then no value will be selected (ie: there is no default dimension set).

 ## Props